 Category D prisoners are particularly interesting to look at.
 These prisoners are considered to offer little to no threat to society having usually spent time at previous higher security prisons and are where most white-collar prisoners spend their time.
 However, Category D prisons do raise the question of fairness ?
 Do elite classes deserve to have a pleasant prison experience while others do not?
 Or does the prison system only accept prisoners into Category D prison based on merit and good behaviour?
 Can a prisoner even in a Category D prison have a pleasant experience while incarcerated?
 This is what our editors look at this week.

-scrap prison time for sentences less than six months and mr Johnson is back on track – conservative article
+Scrap prison time for sentences less than six months and Mr Johnson is back on track – A Conservative article

 Prison reform means a lot for me and my family.
 After a terrible traffic incident whilst on holiday, my father received a two-year prison sentence serving one year in HMP Exeter and HMP Leyhill.
 This experience was devastating for all concerned and not a day goes by without my father thinking about this awful incident.
 So when my fellow writers and I agreed on this issue I really had to take a step back.
 For this piece I have thought about my father’s experiences, my experiences visiting him, and the stories I now know about life on the other side of the bars.
 So, this is how I feel.